jamesw1892/Parkrun/README.md

 - `Graphs.py`: Uses `Scraper.py` to fetch and graph stats of a given parkrunner.
 - `RunnerStats.py`: Uses `Scraper.py` to fetch, calculate, and print a table with statistics about parkrunners side-by-side.
 - `CommonRunComparison.py`: Uses `Scraper.py` to fetch results and print a table with a side-by-side comparison of runs that parkrunners did together.
+- `ActivityGraph.py`: Graphs the number of parkruns that parkrunners did each month.

 ## Models